Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ### Properties of interest {#classical_properties}

-The discrete Fourier transform has many interesting properties, however I only focus on ones relevant to our inquiry here.
+The discrete Fourier transform has many interesting properties, however we'll only focus on ones relevant to our inquiry here.

 _Linearity_